heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/02-code-examples/99-traefik-with-dns-challenge/README.md

 `https://TRAEFIK_FULLY_QUALIFIED_DOMAIN_NAME`.

 A username and password prompt should appear thanks to the `BasicAuth` middleware.
-Enter the username and password you defined in the `auth-users.txt` file.
+Enter the username and password you defined in the `auth_users.txt` file.

 You should now be able to access the Traefik dashboard with a valid HTTPS